mrcnski/signor.dev/_posts/2018-08-22-ending-internet-addiction-a-review-of-cold-turkey.md

 ## Bonus: Statistics

 Cold Turkey also tracks your frequently-used apps and sites!
-It can be a useful feature to find out exactly how you're wasting time on the computer, so while necessarily necessary to ending Digital Dependence it can be damn useful.
+It can be a useful feature to find out exactly how you're wasting time on the computer.

 Cold Turkey's statistics are not perfect -- it thought I spent several hours on a site that I only looked at for a couple minutes.
 In general, though, it's pretty good at providing a data-based overview of your computing habits.